 This is known as the isolation effect.
 There are many ways to make something more noticeable than its surroundings, including the use of negative space and movement.
 But color naturally forms another effective way to draw people’s attention.
 And when it draws attention in this way, it is far more likely to be remembered.

 It’s also appreciated by viewers, who use the contrast to navigate through your web page, for example, as it tells them where to pay attention and what they can safely ignore.
-This, as any essay writing service will tell you, is the same reason when we write stories we put in headlines and images.
+This, as any will tell you, is the same reason when we write stories we put in headlines and images.
 They offer contrast and accentuate different aspects of the story.

 The most effective way to select colors that contrast but do not clash is to use color theory and take a look at a color wheel.
 This will make it far easier for you to find colors that accentuate rather than argue.